-Loss allowances for loans and advances to customers amounted to CZK 964 million as at 31 December 2022 (31 December 2021: CZK 1,138 million).
-Gross amount of loans and advances to customers amounted to CZK 46,239 million as at 31 December 2022 (31 December 2021: CZK 44,489 million).
+Loss allowances for loans and advances to customers amounted to CZK 1,244 million as at 31 December 2023 (31 December 2022: CZK 964 million).
+Gross amount of loans and advances to customers amounted to CZK 54,196 million as at 31 December 2023 (31 December 2022: CZK 46,239 million).

-Refer to Note 3 (Significant accounting policies), Note 20 (Loans and receivables) and Note 43 (Risk management) in the notes to the separate financial statements.
+Refer to Note 3 (Material accounting policies), Note 20 (Loans and advances to customers) and Note 43 (Risk management) in the notes to the separate financial statements.

+The key audit matter

-Key audit matter How the audit matter was addressed The Company's management makes significant judgments and complex assumptions when estimating expected credit losses ("the Expected Credit Losses", "ECLs") in respect of loans and advances to customers (together Assisted, where applicable, by our own credit risk, valuation and information technology (IT) specialists, we performed, among others, the procedures outlined below: "loans").
+The Company's management makes significant judgments and complex assumptions when estimating expected credit losses ("the Expected Credit Losses", "ECLs") in respect of loans and advances to customers (together "loans").
 We consider the area to be associated with a significant risk of material misstatement, which, coupled with the significantly higher estimation uncertainty stemming from the current market conditions, required our increased attention in the audit.
 As such, we determined it to be a key audit matter.

-We critically assessed the Company's credit and loan accounting policies, and the processes related to estimating ECLs.
-As part of the procedure, we assessed the process of identifying indicators of default, SICR, and allocating of loans to respective stages.
-We also inspected the Company's ECL methods and models and assessed their compliance with the relevant requirements of the financial reporting The loans are assigned to one of three stages in line with the requirements of standards.
-IFRS 9 Financial instruments for the purposes of estimating the loss allowances.
-Stage 1 and Stage 2 loans are performing exposures, with Stage 2 We tested the IT control environment for data security and access, and also tested the design, implementation and operating effectiveness of IT-based and manual allowances.
+The loans are assigned to one of three stages in line with the requirements of IFRS 9 Financial instruments for the purposes of estimating the loss allowances.
 Stage 1 and Stage 2 loans are performing exposures, with Stage 2 being exposures with a significant increase in credit risk since origination.
 Stage 3 loans are non-performing, i.e. credit-impaired loans.
-Increase in credit are performing in the design, implementation and operating effectiveness of IT-based and manual controls over the identification and timely consideration of SICR and creditimpairment.
-The controls tested included those over the calculation of the loans' days past due, matching loan repayments to instalments and calculation of ECLs.

-Impairment allowances for the performing exposures are determined by modelling techniques taking into account historical experience, forwardlooking information and management judgment.
+Impairment allowances for the performing exposures are determined by modelling techniques taking into account historical experience, forward-looking information and management judgment.
 Key assumptions and judgments relevant to the assessment of performing exposures comprise: